 A number of high-profile listings including Facebook, Snap, Alibaba and LinkedIn have thrust dual class shares back into the spotlight.
 In 2018 both the Hong Kong SAR and Singapore stock exchanges revised their listing rules within months of each other to permit the listing of companies with dual class or weighted voting right shares and in 2019, the Shanghai exchange launched a new board that permitted this structure.
 At the same time, a number of high-profile listings have reignited the corporate governance debate as institutional investors and index funds begin a campaign to see further limits and protections imposed on their use.
 This article by Baker McKenzie lawyers considers the dual class share landscape and the strategy adopted by Asian and other global stock exchanges.

-Tom Egan heads the Firm’s Corporate & Securities Practice Group in Washington, DC, where he previously served as managing partner.
-He has authored a number of articles for a variety of internal and external publications,and is also a regular speaker on corporate and securities law issues and developments.
-He previously served as a member of the Steering Committee for the Firm's North America Corporate & Securities Practice Group and is currently serving as a member of the Firm’s Corporate Compliance Initiative.
+Tom Egan is a member of the Firm’s Corporate & Securities Practice Group in Washington, DC, where he previously served as managing partner.
+He has authored a number of articles for a variety of internal and external publications, and is also a regular speaker on corporate and securities law issues and developments.
+He previously served as a member of the Steering Committee for the Firm's North America Corporate & Securities Practice Group.
 Tom also previously served on the Firm's Global Policy Committee and on its North America Regional Management Committee and on the office’s management committee.

 James Thompson has been a partner in Baker McKenzie’s Corporate Finance group in London since January 2016.
 Prior to this, he worked with two other multinational law firms and was based predominantly in London, but also variously in Sydney, New York and Singapore.
 James also worked in-house as a consultant to Barclays Bank PLC, sitting within the Principal M&A Legal team for six months.
 James’ practice comprises a mix of EMEA equities capital markets, international mergers and acquisitions (both public and private) and general corporate advisory work.
 He has extensive experience in the FIG space and is active in a number of other sectors including Energy, Resources & Infrastructure, and Food & Beverage/FMCG across a range of developed and developing markets.